 Too much water??

 Putting a lot of water on axe targets can have a few issues.
 You should make sure your floor does not get slippery.
 Slipping with an axe in your hand would not be good.
 The other concern people have is mold.
-Some try to combat mold with bleach, and that helps kill surface mold, it actually is counter productive for pourous materials like wood.
-The best thing to do is add some white vinegar to your water sprayer.
+Some try to combat mold with bleach, and that helps kill surface mold, it actually is counter productive for porous materials like wood.
+The best thing to do is spray some some white vinegar at the end if the day.
 It then smells a little like a salad instead of bleach as well! 🙂 it.

 Cleaning Mold with Bleach

 According to conventional wisdom, bleach kills mold growth.
 However, this is somewhat of a myth as bleach only kills the mold on the surface without affecting the membrane underneath.
 You need to kill and remove this underlying membrane to effectively remove the mold growth and prevent it from returning.
 Bleach cleaners cannot kill this membrane because its chemical structure prevents it from penetrating porous surfaces.
 This causes the mold membranes to move deeper into the affected surface to hide from the bleach.
 You should only use bleach to remove small amounts of mold that have formed on non-porous surfaces.

 Another problem with using bleach is that it can actually multiply the mold growth.
 When bleach is introduced to mold colonies, the mold recognizes the bleach as a threat and reacts.
 Mold can actually use bleach as a food source once it has been exposed which will cause the mold to grow back faster and stronger.
 Even the EPA advises against using bleach for removing mold.
 Fortunately, there is another household item that can kill mold.

 Cleaning Mold with Vinegar